Scholarship Qualifications and Guidelines

 - Awards will be made on the basis of academic record and career goals, without consideration of sex, race, national origin, age, or physical disability.

-- For the 2022-2023 academic year, the Southern Section will present two $1,000 scholarship awards.
+- For the 2025-2026 academic year, the Southern Section will present two $1,500 scholarship awards.
 The Section's Student Scholarship Awards Committee will review all applications received.
-Announcement of the scholarship awards will be made by the Committee and awarded at the Southern Section Annual Meeting (September 20-22, 2022, in Chattanooga, Tennessee).
+Announcement of the scholarship awards will be made by the Committee by May 31 and awarded at the Southern Section Annual Meeting (August 27-29, 2025 at the Beau Rivage Resort & Casino in Biloxi, Mississippi).

 - Scholarship recipients are encouraged to attend the Southern Section Annual Meeting.
 Registration fees for the Southern Section Annual Meeting will be waived for scholarship recipients, and limited travel reimbursement may be available.
 Scholarship recipients will also be awarded a complimentary one-year student level membership to the international Air & Waste Management Association.

-Should you have any questions, please contact Ms. Laura James at (601) 961-5675 or via email at ljames@mdeq.ms.gov.
+Should you have any questions, please contact Carla Brown at 601-529-2312 or via email at [email protected].

 There are six sections of the application process: